Brendan5536/Brendan5536.github.io/README.md

-# Brendan5536.github.io
+# www.boardmanusa.net
-This is the official website for George Boardman, which can be found at https://boardmanusa.net.
-Not sure why I decided to make this public, but enjoy.
+This is the official website for George Boardman, which could formerly be found at https://boardmanusa.net.
+We were given until midnight on the 13th of December to 'shut the site down', so we complied and took down the site.